Argentine Tango and the bandoneon

 He wrote an outstanding variation for his tango, “Mi dolor.”

-He possessed a high technical command, an amazing fingering, and an overwhelming speed in his running variations performed with mathematical precision.
+He possessed a high technical command, fabulous fingering, and an overwhelming speed in his running variations performed with mathematical precision.

-It was his the iniciative of systematizing the solos played with both hands.
+It was his initiative to systematize the solos played with both hands.

 He continued the way Arolas played by incorporating the "compadreadas" that he liked much.

-He was a bandoneon player of great techniques, skilful with both hands (high and low-pitches), superb in sound, energetic in performances and vehement in phrases.
+He was a bandoneon player of great techniques, skillful with both hands (high and low pitches), superb in sound, energetic in performances, and earnest in phrases.

-He was the founder of a performance school, composing outstanding tangos and wrote exquisite variations.
+He founded a performance school, composed outstanding tangos, and wrote exquisite variations.

 He was a bandoneon player noted for his phrasing and ability to make the bandoneon sing.

-It would be absolutely impossible to transcribe in a music sheet what he plays in his instrument.
+It would be impossible to transcribe what he plays on his instrument on a music sheet.

-What he contributes is the way of phrasing, of dividing the melody, of finding nuances, of harmonizing.
+What he contributes is the way of phrasing, dividing the melody, finding nuances, of harmonizing.

-It is a style with reminiscences of the guitar plucking of the milonguero criollo, which even though it has had no followers it may have much influenced Aníbal Troilo.
+It is a style with reminiscences of the guitar plucking of the milonguero criollo, which, even though it has had no followers, may have much influenced Aníbal Troilo.

 He was one of those few artists who made us wonder what mystery, what magic produced such a rapport with people.